mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-04"></a>
 [Back to top](#top)
 ## IN-04 -- Rep. Todd Rokita (R)
+### Committees
+Todd Rokita is the #1 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $6,543,000.00 in SC HEP grants.